Windermere (submarine)

-The Windermere is a tourist submarine that operated on Windermere, a lake in Cumbria, England.
+Windermere is a tourist submarine that operated on Windermere, a lake in Cumbria, England.
 It was delivered to the marina at Lakeside in July 1997 and began commercial operation the next month.
 Carrying out dives on a wreck near to the marina and also cruises further afield it carried 3,500 passengers in its first year of operations.
 The Windermere struggled to attract full loads of passengers in 1998, which was its last year of operation.
 The vessel was later operated in Mauritius and now carries out dives in Barbados.

 Design

 The Windermere is a MERGO 10 submersible designed and built by Malmari & Winberg, a former subsidiary of Finnish shipbuilder Rauma-Repola.
 The MERGO 10 vessels measured 10.05 m in length, 2.8 m in beam and 3.5 m in overall height.
 The vessels had a displacement of 24 LT and were capable of diving to 100 m depth.
 The MERGO 10 could carry ten passengers in addition to its pilot.
 The Windermere had a cruising speed of 0.5 knot and a maximum speed of 3 knot.
 As well as large underwater viewports it was equipped with video cameras and powerful lights, it also had sonar.
 It carried enough oxygen to sustain 10 people for 96 hours.

 A larger vessel in the series, the MERGO 50, could carry 48 passengers in addition to its 2–4 man crew.
 The series is now produced by the South Korean small vessel manufacturer Vogo.